ahmdtaha/conference_notes/previous_conferences.md

 * Why does unsupervised pre-training help deep learning **#jmlr2010**
 * What is the best multi-stage architecture for object recognition? **#iccv2009**
 * Measuring Invariances in Deep Networks **#nips2009**
+* The development of embodied cognition: Six lessons from babies. **Artificiallife2005**
 * Separating Style and Content **#nips1997**